jakobvase/hugo-blog/content/investigations/router.md

 Try out how the wifi works in a lot of rooms with and without other devices on it.
 I want to know that what I buy actually improves the throughput.

+Current phy speed 293 Mbps.
+Now 433.
+I'm in the opposite direction from the kids, they're playing 2 ipads and have 2 phones connected.

 ## Options